vic-ma/website/content/posts/2025-11-05-final-report/index.md

 Our new algorithm doesn't eliminate dead-end words entirely.
 After all, it only checks the intersecting slots of the current slot---it does not also check the intersecting slots of the intersecting slots, etc.

 However, the constraints imposed by a slot onto the current slot become weaker, the more intersections-removed it is.
-Consider: in order for a slot that's two intersections away from the current slot to constrain the current slot, it must first constrain the slot that intersects both of them.
-And the slot that's two intersections away must constrain that mutual slot enough for the mutual slot to then constrain the current slot.
+Consider: in order for a slot that's two intersections away from the current slot to constrain the current slot, it must first constrain a mutual slot (a slot that intersects both of them) enough for that mutual slot to then constrain the current slot.

+Compare that to a slot that is only one intersection away from the current slot.
+All it has to do is be constrained enough that it limits what letters the intersecting cell can be.

-And so, although my changes do not eliminate dead-end words entirely, they do significantly reduce their prevalence, making for a much better user experience.
+And so, although my changes do not eliminate dead-end words entirely, they do significantly reduce their prevalence, resulting in a much better user experience.

 ## Constraint satisfaction problems research